Frontotemporal dementia

-Signs and symptoms tend to appear in late adulthood, typically between the ages of 45 and 65.
+Signs and symptoms

+Frontotemporal dementia (FTD) is an early onset disorder that mostly occurs between the ages of 45 and 65, but can begin earlier, and in 20–25% of cases onset is later.
 Men and women appear to be equally affected.
+It is the most common early presenting dementia.
 FTD is the second most prevalent type of early onset dementia after Alzheimer's disease.
-Considered individually, each of the subtypes is relatively rare.

-Features of FTD were first described by Arnold Pick between 1892 and 1906.
-The name Pick's disease was coined in 1922.
-This term is now reserved only for the behavioral variant of FTD which shows the presence of the characteristic Pick bodies and Pick cells first described by Alois Alzheimer in 1911.

-Signs and symptoms

-Frontotemporal dementia is an early-onset disorder that mostly occurs between the ages of 45 and 65, but can begin earlier, and in 20–25% of cases onset is later.
-It is the most common early presenting dementia.

-The International Classification of Diseases recognizes the disease as causative to disorder affecting mental and behavioural aspects of the human organism.
-Dissociation from family, compulsive buying disorder (oniomania), vulgar speech characteristics, screaming, inability to control emotions, behavior, personality, and temperament are characteristic social display patterns.
-A gradual onset and progression of changes in behavior or language deficits are reported to have begun several years prior to presentation to a neurologist.
+The International Classification of Diseases recognizes the disease as causative to disorders affecting mental and behavioural aspects in humans.
+Dissociation from family, compulsive buying disorder (oniomania), vulgar speech characteristics, screaming, and inability to control emotions, behavior, personality, or temperament are characteristic social display patterns.
+The gradual onset and progression of subtle changes in behavior or language deficits commonly leads to a long delay between the onset of symptoms and time of presentation to a neurologist.

 Subtypes and related disorders

-The main subtypes of frontotemporal dementia are behavioral variant FTD, semantic dementia, progressive nonfluent aphasia, and FTD associated with amyotrophic lateral sclerosis (FTD–ALS).
-Two distinct rare subtypes are neuronal intermediate filament inclusion disease, and basophilic inclusion body disease.
-Related disorders are corticobasal syndrome, and progressive supranuclear palsy.
+The main subtypes of frontotemporal dementia are behavioral variant FTD (bvFTD), two variants of primary progressive aphasia – semantic dementia (svPPA) and progressive nonfluent aphasia (nfvPPA) – as well as FTD associated with amyotrophic lateral sclerosis (FTD–ALS or FTD-MND).
+Two distinct rare subtypes are neuronal intermediate filament inclusion disease (NIFID), and basophilic inclusion body disease (BIBD).
+Related disorders are corticobasal syndrome (CBS or CBD), and progressive supranuclear palsy (PSP).

 Behavioral variant frontotemporal dementia

 Behavioral variant frontotemporal dementia (BvFTD) was previously known as Pick's disease, and is the most common of the FTD types.
 BvFTD is diagnosed four times as often as the PPA variants.
 Behavior can change in BvFTD in either of two ways—it can change to being impulsive and disinhibited, acting in socially unacceptable ways; or it can change to being listless and apathetic.
 About 12–13% of people with bvFTD develop motor neuron disease.

-The Pick bodies in behavioral variant FTD are spherical inclusion bodies found in the cytoplasm of affected cells.
+The Pick bodies which are present in behavioral variant FTD are spherical inclusion bodies found in the cytoplasm of affected cells.
 They consist of tau fibrils as a major component together with a number of other protein products including ubiquitin and tubulin.